-In May 2026, the Plano Photography Club will travel to west Texas to visit Palo Duro Canyon.
+In May 2026 (current planned dates - subject to change - are May 15-17), the Plano Photography Club will travel to West Texas to visit Palo Duro Canyon State Park.

 About Palo Duro Canyon